jmrphy/media_civil_war/media_civil_war.md

-Second, because television, with newspapers, is subject to greater economies of scale than radio and is therefore more likely to be pacifying, it should therefore be a relatively harder test of the war-before-peace hypothesis than mass media density in general.
+Second, because television, with newspapers, is subject to greater economies of scale than radio and is therefore more likely to be pacifying, it should therefore be a relatively harder test of the war-before-peace theory than mass media density in general.
 If mass media density truly has a monotonic pacifiying effect on the likelihood of civil war rather than the non-linear effect hypothesized here, then a long-run time-series analysis of television density should be more likely to suggest monotonic pacification than mass media density in general.
-If the war-before-peace implication is observed for television density, it would be stronger evidence of the hypothesis than would be a fuller measure of mass media density.
+If the war-before-peace effect is observed for television density, it would be stronger evidence of the hypothesis than would be a measure of mass media density which averages all media technologies.

 As robustness checks, subsequent models of the international-level dynamics include controls for global events likely to shape the